BballNihal/SE-group-1/README.txt

 The SQL code to initizalize the database is here:
 (use carefully, it will delete the previous data)

-CREATE DATABASE IF NOT EXISTS SHOP;
+cartCREATE DATABASE IF NOT EXISTS SHOP;
 USE SHOP;
 DROP TABLE IF EXISTS cart;
 DROP TABLE IF EXISTS products;